Frequently Asked Questions:

 2. Who do I consult with, and where?
 Consultants work one-to-one with students in the writing center, meeting students by appointment or on a drop-in basis.
-Our writing center locations include LOH 120 in Allendale, the DEV student study area at the Grand Rapids/Pew campus, the Meijer campus library in Holland, and the CHS building in downtown Grand Rapids.
+Our writing center locations include LOH 120 in Allendale, the Knowledge Market in the Mary Idema Pew library, the Steelcase Library Knowledge Market in DeVos, the Eberhard Center, and the CHS building in downtown Grand Rapids.
 During drop-ins, writing consultants work with students across the disciplines.
 Writing consultants also work in WRT 098 and WRT 150 classrooms, meeting with students one-to-one or in small groups.
 Upon request, we offer in-class workshops for faculty teaching SWS classes.
-We offer some limited online consulting via email and Blackboard IM.
+We offer some limited online consulting via email and Google Docs.

 3. Why would I want to be a consultant?
 There are many reasons!
 It's enjoyable to help others to write better.
 You'll have the opportunity to work closely with faculty in WRT 098, WRT 150, and SWS courses.
 You'll also have the opportunity to associate with a talented and creative group of colleagues doing meaningful work.
 And working so much with student-writers across campus helps you to improve your own writing and communication skills--very important in any profession you might have post-graduation.